GalaxysHub/BlackJack-Classic/README.md

 Stack for insurance is not removed if player loses.

-Split button does not show if player hits blackjack on one hand and has the option to split on the second.
+Split option sometimes does not show after standing with multiple split hands.